 Smart Thermostatic Control 32 for Tank Water Heaters

 The Smart Thermostatic Control 32 can be used simply as an on-demand controller for your recirculation pump or it can be configured to run on a timer via an iPhone or Android smart device so that it will keep the recirculation loop hot between specific times of day and on specific days of the week (up to 10 timers can be set).
-Even when a timer is active it only runs the pump until the recirculation loop has heated up and then it shuts the pump off while continuing to monitor the recirculation loop temperature.
+You can choose to use both on-demand and timers to customize the system to work best for you.

 Do not “pair” the Bluetooth device, running the app will find and connect to the Smart Thermostatic Control 32 and display the “Live Data”TM.